Skip to contents

 Details

 Values are clamped to the range defined by quantiles to prevent outliers from washing out the colour map.
-The clamped values are linearly interpolated between dark (most negative / sulcal) and light (most positive / gyral).
+The clamped values are then centred on their median (the gyral/sulcal boundary) and passed through a logistic contrast curve governed by sharpness before being interpolated between dark (sulcal fundi) and light (gyral crowns).

 Examples